 The mission of this program is to change perceptions and improve interactions between youth and police in our city.
 Our vision is to foster sustainable change that addresses the challenges our communities face while providing opportunities for youth and police to build positive relationships.

-Since 2008, Baltimore Chesapeake Bay Outward Bound School has been building a foundation to improve the relationships between police and youth in the city.
+Since 2008, Chesapeake Bay Outward Bound School has been building a foundation to improve the relationships between police and youth in the city.
 This commitment was supported by a 2012-2015 study by Johns Hopkins Bloomberg School of Public Health to prove the program’s effectiveness.
 The Johns Hopkins team, funded by the Office of Juvenile Justice and Delinquency Prevention, discovered clear evidence of a shift in perceptions.
 Positive attitudes were strengthened and negative attitudes (such as youth believing officers were racist) dropped dramatically after the one-day program.
 The study also evaluated the program’s effect on classroom behaviors for students, and specific life skill development.

 The Program Since 2016